chamomileberry/WriteCraft/scripts/MIGRATION_GUIDE.md

 You need the connection string for your **production** database.
 This is different from your development DATABASE_URL.

 To find it:
-1. Go to your published Replit app
+1. Go to your published app
 2. Click on the "Database" tool in the left sidebar
 3. Look for the production database connection string